Back to top

 • MIC students join a supportive musical community of fellow parents, students, and concertgoers.

 • Every student can perform at Nichols Concert Hall, as well as participate in family concert events and community service performances.
-In addition, MIC offers live streaming service for many student recitals at Nichols Concert Hall
+In addition, MIC offers live streaming service for many student recitals at Nichols Concert Hall.

-• Students can take advantage of master class opportunities and visits from guest artists and educators
+• Students can take advantage of master class opportunities and visits from guest artists and educators.

-• Students enjoy free admission to a variety of world-class events each year at Nichols Concert Hall
+• Students enjoy free admission to a variety of world-class events each year at Nichols Concert Hall.

 Get Started Today